Hareesh061/MERN_machine_test/README.md

-** This is the MERN stack internship task**
+**This is the MERN stack internship task**

-** Note: As part of this task I only created the front-end application.
-I'm not good with backend and now i'm started learning.
-So look at once my front end model.**
+**Note: As part of this task, I only created the front-end application.
+I'm not good with backend, and now i'm started learning.
+So look at my front-end model.**

 # Demo link: https://66a71c36225082df46ad52a3--timely-banoffee-74d828.netlify.app

-1. Created Login, Dashboard, Employeelist, Edit Employee, Create Employee pages.
+1. Created Login, Dashboard, Employeelist, Edit Employee, and Create Employee pages.

 The 'App' component serves as the entry point of the application, organizing the different routes and pages into a cohesive structure.